 - Any other exceptional circumstances relating to the conduct of the proceedings by the prosecution which justify the award of costs.

 An application for costs will often be stronger if a letter was previously sent to police requesting that they drop the case, but police went ahead with the case anyway.

-If you are thinking about contesting a speeding fine, your best bet is to speak to an experienced traffic lawyer who will be able to advise you about your options, your prospects of success, the costs and the best way forward.
+If you are thinking about contesting a speeding fine, your best bet is to speak to an experienced, specialist traffic lawyer who will be able to advise you about your options, your prospects of success, the costs and the best way forward.